By David G. Barry

 As ASRS Director Paul

-explained to the system’s investment committee in August, staff
+Matson explained to the system’s investment committee in August, staff

-still believes strongly i
+still believes strongly in

 real estate but sees credit – especially private credit – as providing